 My Recommended list: The Safest & Best Natural Baby Wash / Shampoo

 Creamy, gentle and subtly scented with safe organic essential oils.
-I love how mild and moisturising it is, yet it can still cut through grease from a dinner-covered child!
+This shampoo is mild and moisturising, yet it can still cut through grease from a dinner-covered child!
 Gentle, nourishing and a wonderful option for dermatitis / dry skin sufferers. **This product contains almond and sesame seed oil.
 If you have a baby / child with a high risk of a food allergy or eczema, it is not recommended to use this product until they are eating these foods in their diet and show no allergy.
 Read reviews from experts on this product HERE.